 Ph.D., University of St. Gallen

-David Dwertmann joined the Rutgers School of Business-Camden as an Assistant Professor of Management in 2015.
+David Dwertmann joined the Rutgers School of Business as an Assistant Professor of Management in 2015.
 He received his B.Sc. in psychology from the University of Mannheim in Germany and his Ph.D. in strategy and management from the University of St. Gallen in Switzerland.
-David is interested in the social and cognitive processes that result in feelings of otherness.
+David is interested in the social and cognitive processes that result in feelings of otherness and how to overcome them.
 He looked at otherness in the form of people with versus without disabilities, immigrants versus non-immigrants, different levels of status and hierarchy, and more.
 He is particularly interested in how social norms, organizational climate, and leadership influence these processes.
 His work in these areas has been published in premier business journals such as the Academy of Management Journal, The Leadership Quarterly, Human Resource Management, and the Journal of Management among others and David received local, national, and international awards for his work.

-Awards & Honors: 2019 Finalist for the all-Academy Carolyn Dexter Award for the paper that best meets the objective of internationalizing the Academy of Management, 2019 Best Paper with International Implications Award from the Organizational Behavior division at the Academy of Management annual conference, 2018 Rutgers University-Camden Chancellor’s Award for Academic Civic Engagement for outstanding work in integrating engaged civic learning into my Leadership course, 2018 Academy of Management Best Paper Proceedings, 2017 Bright Idea Award as one of the top 10 manuscripts published by all business faculty in the State of New Jersey, 2017 Rutgers School of Business-Camden Superior Achievement Award for Research, 2016 Best reviewer award from the Organizational Behavior (OB) division of the Academy of Management, 2014 Academy of Management Best Paper Proceedings, 2014 Best reviewer award from the Gender and Diversity in Organizations (GDO) division of the Academy of Management, 2013 Summa Cum Laude (with highest distinctions) by the University of St. Gallen, CH, for the Ph.D. in management, 2009 Summa Cum Laude (with highest distinctions) by the University of Mannheim, DE, for the M.Sc. in psychology.
+Awards & Honors: 2020 Rutgers University-Camden Chancellor’s Award for Teaching Excellence; 2019 Finalist for the all-Academy Carolyn Dexter Award for the paper that best meets the objective of internationalizing the Academy of Management; 2019 Best Paper with International Implications Award from the Organizational Behavior division at the Academy of Management annual conference; 2018 Rutgers University-Camden Chancellor’s Award for Academic Civic Engagement for outstanding work in integrating engaged civic learning into my Leadership course; 2018 Academy of Management Best Paper Proceedings; 2017 Bright Idea Award as one of the top 10 manuscripts published by all business faculty in the State of New Jersey; 2017 Rutgers School of Business-Camden Superior Achievement Award for Research; 2016 Best reviewer award from the Organizational Behavior (OB) division of the Academy of Management; 2014 Academy of Management Best Paper Proceedings; 2014 Best reviewer award from the Gender and Diversity in Organizations (GDO) division of the Academy of Management; 2013 Summa Cum Laude (with highest distinctions) by the University of St. Gallen, CH, for the Ph.D. in management; 2009 Summa Cum Laude (with highest distinctions) by the University of Mannheim, DE, for the M.Sc. in psychology.

-Courses Taught: Leadership & Managing Human Capital (MBA); Organizational Behavior (Undergraduate); Leadership in the 21st Century (Undergraduate)
+Courses Taught: Leadership & Managing Human Capital (MBA, face-to-face and online); Organizational Behavior (Undergraduate, face-to-face); Leadership in the 21st century (Undergraduate, face-to-face)